Steps to Miles Calculator

 Is 20,000 steps a day too much?

-20,000 steps (about 10 miles) is a very high activity level but not excessive for healthy individuals.
-However, if you're new to walking, build up gradually to avoid overuse injuries.
-Proper footwear is essential.
+20,000 steps (about 10 miles) is a very high activity level.
+Some active people handle it well, but if you are new to walking or have symptoms, build up gradually and consider medical guidance.

 How many calories do 10,000 steps burn?